RANDSUM/randsum-ts/README.md

 I spent an easy 30 minutes trying to figure out how to make `rand(n)` return `1-n` instead of `0-(n-1)`.

-When I realized what the answer, I laughed and laughed.
+When I found the answer, I laughed and laughed.
 I've been chasing that high ever since.